gabrielgodoy-zz/getme/README.md

 ## Getme
-CLI utilities for everyday tasks
+CLI utility for everyday tasks

 With `getme` you can get weather, forecast, IP address, internet speed or to make google searches.